Contents (Click To Jump)

 Wood expands when it gets wet and can rot over time, leaving you with the potential for structural damage.
 Drywall quickly gets waterlogged and can crumble or break more easily.
 Insulation loses its insulative properties when it gets wet, leaving your home more exposed to the elements.

 Most homeowners understand that water and electricity don’t mix, but some don’t think about the possibility of a leaky pipe dripping onto or near wiring or an electrical outlet.
 If water from your leaky pipe meets any part of your electrical system, it can short your breaker and potentially cause damage to appliances and electronics.

-More importantly, water and electricity mixing behind your walls can lead to fires, increasing the risk of property damage, total property loss, injury, and even death.
+More importantly, water and electricity mixing behind your walls or under your sink can lead to fires, increasing the risk of property damage, total property loss, injury, and even death.

 Additionally, plumbing leaks left unchecked will continuously leak water into your home.
 That means that your plumbing will be calling for water, even if you aren’t using an appliance or fixture.

 Over time, a leaky pipe can cost you hundreds or even thousands of dollars in wasted water on your utility bills.

 What Are The Different Types of Leaky Pipes?

 There are a few different kinds of leaky pipes, each of which poses various risks to your home and your family.

 Your domestic water lines are the plumbing pipes that bring water from your water source to your fixtures and appliances.
 These pipes are under constant pressure and will be supplied with an unlimited amount of water.
 As such, leaking domestic lines are among the most dangerous and tend to cause the most extensive damage.

 These lines can burst if they freeze when your heat goes down in cold weather, but they more often break from constant exposure to water and water pressure.
 Pinhole leaks appear if corrosion weakens the copper pipes, making them too weak to contain water under pressure.